About Embue Cacao

 Please plan ahead on your ordering to allow sufficient time when you need it by a certain date.
 We do not offer over-night shipping.

 Yes, we do!
 When you create an account on our website, you are automatically enrolled in our Cacao Rewards program (you'll even earn 100 cacao beans for registering!).
-The 'Cacao Rewards' tab in the bottom left of your screen will allow you to sign in, monitor rewards and learn about the program.
+The 'Cacao Rewards' (Heart on mobile) tab in the bottom left of your screen will allow you to sign in, monitor rewards and learn about the program.

 Do you have an affiliate program?

 Yes, we do have an affiliate program.
 It is designed for people with larger followings on social media or web-based platforms.